factionsecurity/factionsecurity.github.io/docs/index.md

 ## Don't want to host it yourself?
 We can provide hosting for your instance.
 All instances are single tenants so you don't have to worry about sharing infrastructure with untrusted parties.
+Hosted versions also come with other features like enhanced reporting.
 Navigate to [https://www.factionsecurity.com to learn more](https://www.factionsecurity.com).

 ## Screenshots
 __Vulnerability Templates__